The need for a ‘fire borrowing’ fix grows as the West burns

 Either of these much needed fixes directly addresses the continued erosion of agency budgets from the increased cost of wildfire fighting.
 This is the support we need for thoughtful, active management of our public lands—especially right now.

 It is concerning that Congress has been unable to get a funding fix across the finish line in the last several years.
 It seems that the problem is forgotten as soon as fire season ends, but out-of-sight-out-of-mind conservation won’t take us far in maintaining the public lands legacy that Theodore Roosevelt helped create and that makes our country so unique.

 My hope is that this year’s smoky summer will linger in lawmakers’ minds as much as the scent of it lingers on my pack.
 But it’s up to sportsmen and women to convince our elected officials that it’s time to extinguish the problem once and for all.
-With more than 75 active fires burning nearly 1,000,000 acres across the U.S. right now, these solutions couldn’t come at a more pivotal time.
+With more than 2 million acres burned by September and likely millions more scorched in the months since, these solutions couldn’t come at a more pivotal time.

 This post was originally published on August 15, 2017 and has since been updated.